spacetelescope/jwst/docs/jwst/wfss_contam/arguments.rst

 -----------------------------

 ``--polyfit_degree``
-  An integer specifying the degree of the polynomial used to fit the spectral shape of each source before computing the contamination estimate.
+  An integer specifying the maximum degree of the polynomial used to fit the spectral shape of each source before computing the contamination estimate.
 If ``None`` (the default), no polynomial fitting is applied and the direct image flux values are used as-is (i.e., a "flat" spectrum).